|Nutrition Facts (per serving)|

 Turn an exhaust fan on high or open a window.
 Heat an ovenproof skillet (cast iron is ideal; do not use nonstick) over medium-high heat for 4 to 5 minutes.
-It's really important to get the pan as hot as you possibly can before adding the chops.
+It's really important to get the pan very hot before adding the chops.

-Once the pan is pre-heated, add about two teaspoons of vegetable oil.
-The pan will immediately start to smoke, but this is okay.
+Once preheated, add the vegetable oil.
+The oil will immediately start to smoke, but this is OK.

-Add the pork chops to pan and don't move them for 3 minutes.
+Carefully add the pork chops to the pan with tongs and don't move them for 3 minutes.
 If you have a splatter screen, use it to cover the pan to prevent oil splatters.

-Test for doneness by pressing your thumb in the center of one of the chops.
+Test for doneness by pressing your thumb in the center of a pork chop.
 It should spring back firmly against your thumb.
 If it feels soft, let it roast for another minute.
-Internal temperature with a thermometer should register 145 F to 155 F.
+Check the internal temperature with a thermometer, making sure it registers about 145 F.